iampatrickbrinksma/SFS-Service-Territory-Grouping-For-Optimization/README.md

 System.debug(JSON.serializePretty(groupNameToSTs));

-// Get the Scheduling Policy to be used for the groups Id spId = [select Id from FSL__Scheduling_Policy__c where Name = 'Customer First'].Id;
+// Get the Scheduling Policy to be used for the groups
+// If you want to use the Default Policy of the Optimization Job, set it to '0' Id spId = [select Id from FSL__Scheduling_Policy__c where Name = 'Customer First'].Id;

 // Update optimizaiton scheduled job with the new groups